apache/nuttx-apps/examples/README.txt

       include 2, 4, 8, 16, 24, and 32.
 Default is 32.
     CONFIG_EXAMPLES_NX_RAWWINDOWS -- Use raw windows;  Default is to use pretty, framed NXTK windows with toolbars.
-    CONFIG_EXAMPLES_NX_EXTERNINIT - The driver for the graphics device on this platform requires some unusual initialization.
-This is the for, for example, SPI LCD/OLED devices.
-If this configuration is selected, then the platform code must provide an LCD initialization function with a prototype like:

-      #ifdef CONFIG_NX_LCDDRIVER
-      FAR struct lcd_dev_s *board_graphics_setup(unsigned int devno);
-      #else
-      FAR struct fb_vtable_s *board_graphics_setup(unsigned int devno);
-      #endif

-      and must also define: CONFIG_LIB_BOARDCTL=y and
-      CONFIG_BOARDCTL_GRAPHICS=y so that the boardctl() interface
-      will be available in order to access this function.

   This test requires the multiple user vrsion of NX selected with CONFIG_NX_MULTIUSER.
 Then the following configuration options also apply: